needimport

 hide

 You can use the :hide: option to set the hide tag for all imported needs.
-So they do not show up but are available in needfilter.
+So they are not rendered on the page.

 collapse

 The :collapse: will hide the meta-data information by default, if set to True.
-See also collapse description of need / req (or any other defined need type).
+See also collapse description of need items.

 Warning